microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Overview

-In cases where you perform searches with more than one parameter, the most obvious way of doing this is with the logical AND (`&`) operator.
+In cases where you perform searches with more than one parameter, the most immediate way of doing this is with the logical AND (`&`) operator.

 ```sh
 GET {{fhirurl}}/Patient?_lastUpdated=gt2021-10-01&gender=female